 Pattaya in Thailand

-Thailand.
-It is situated in Chonburi Province around 150 kilometres south of Bangkok.
-In the Sixties, Pattaya
+situated in Chonburi Province around 150 kilometres south of Bangkok.
+In the Sixties, Pattaya was hardly known

-was hardly known and certainly not as a beach resort, but the American soldiers fighting in the Vietnam War
+and certainly not as a beach resort, but the American soldiers fighting in the Vietnam War started using it

 As far as merely sport goes, Pattaya offers horse riding, swimming, diving, wind surfing, golf, tennis and jet